axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 - Add Ad-hoc Task

-Finally, you have the possibility to access the full set of the task data by clicking on the row containing the task.
+To access the full set of the task data, click on the row containing the task.

-HowTo: Manipulate related cases inside case details
+HowTo: Manipulate Related Cases Inside Case Details
 ---------------------------------------------------

 #.
 Open the case details

 #.
-Scroll to related cases section (this section is shown if case has related case).
+Scroll to **Related Cases** section.
+This section is shown only if the case
+   has related cases.

 |case-details|

-The following information is shown by default, you can change it by click on :guilabel:`Manage columns`:
+By default, the following information is shown.
+To change it, click on :guilabel:`Manage columns` to select from:

 - Name